atlza/noDeploy/readme.md

 ## Next steps
 - Add feature to remove old releases from system.
 - Fully manage staging environments and parameters
-- figure a better way to manage permissions on scripts

 ## Authors